BioDecodingLab/3D-HepaticNuclei-Classifier/README.md

-🧬 Dataset (Link to Zenodo dataset)
+## 🧬 Dataset (Link to Zenodo dataset)

 This project uses 3D confocal microscopy volumes of mouse liver tissue, provided by: Universidad de Concepción, Chile

 Each nucleus is segmented via bounding boxes and annotated into classes such as:

--Hepatocyte
+1. Hepatocyte
--Kupffer cell
+2. Kupffer cell
--Stellate cell
+3. Stellate cell
--Endothelial cell
+4. Endothelial cell
--Other cell
+5. Other cell

-🚀 Getting Started
+## 🚀 Getting Started
 1. Install environment

 conda env create -f environment.yml